Updated on May 27th, 2021 by Bob Ciura

 On April 9, 2021, Superior completed the sale of its Specialty Chemicals, from which it received $495 million in cash.
 By focusing on its distribution operations, the company should unlock further cost efficiencies.
 Management continues to expect FY2021 adjusted EBITDA of C$370–$410 million, a 10% increase year-over-year in its midpoint (excluding the chemical business).

 Competitive Advantages & Recession Performance

 As an operator in the energy distribution industry, Superior Plus has competitive advantages, benefiting from regulatory barriers to entry, and significant upfront capital outlays to enter the market.
 Unfortunately, Superior Plus has not shown the ability to endure through all economic environments.
-Earnings-per-share were cut in half during the last recession and a new high was not achieved until 2019.

 As such, we feel that Superior Plus is a risky stock for income investors to hold, particularly during a downturn in commodities or a global recession.

 Superior Plus’ high dividend yield and monthly dividend payments help this stock to stand out relative to other dividend investments, particularly for income-focused investors like retirees.